-STEP 1: Parents will be asked if they want to consent to expanded hearing screening, consent to hearing screening alone, or decline all hearing screening
+STEP 1: Parents will be asked if they want to consent to hearing screening

 Hearing screening is not mandatory but is a medical recommendation.
-Parents or legal guardians can decline hearing screening altogether.
+Parents or legal guardians can decline hearing screening.
 However, before making a final decision please speak with a health care provider about the pros and cons of this decision.